okta/okta-signin-widget/README.md

 ### authClient

 Returns the underlying [`@okta/okta-auth-js`](https://github.com/okta/okta-auth-js) object used by the Sign-in Widget.

-Before version 3.0, the Sign-in Widget contained `session` and `tokenManager` properties, and methods like `tokenManager.get`.
-These were just proxies to identical objects and methods in the [AuthJS](https://github.com/okta/okta-auth-js#api-reference) base library.
-These proxies have been removed in favor of direct access to the authClient object which allows you to call any of these methods.
-All the methods are documented in the [AuthJS](https://github.com/okta/okta-auth-js#api-reference) base library.
+All methods are documented in the [AuthJS](https://github.com/okta/okta-auth-js#api-reference) base library.

 ```javascript
 // Check for an existing authClient transaction